ASML provides updated view on demand outlook, capacity plans and business model at Investor Day meeting

-The event will be hosted through a fully-virtual platform.
-The program runs from 13:00 to 18:00 CET.
-The live webcast can be watched from wherever you are in the world (no pre-registration required).
-The link to the webcast can be found on our website.
-The presentations and a recording will be made available afterwards on this page.
+The Investor Day program on November 11 runs from 13:30 to 16:30 CET.
+The link to the live webcast can be found on our website (no pre-registration required).
+The presentations and a recording will be made available afterwards on the website.

 - Monique Mols

 - Media relations manager, US